kwasielewska/PerQoDA/README.md

 #### Instalation
 - Install Weles according to the instruction described below (weles.zip is available in this repo)
-- Install modules localed in perqoda.py
+- Install modules localed in perqoda.py - pip3 install -r requirements.txt

 #### How to run
 - Prepare your dataset (feature dataset)